 More about this bike computer scoring.

-• Ideal for: Those who want the best Garmin bike computer with advanced navigation features and workout suggestions
+- Ideal for: Those who want a Garmin bike with the longest battery life, advanced navigation features and workout suggestions

 The Edge 1040 and Edge 1040 Solar were introduced in June 2022.
 They took the game to another level thanks to improved battery life, over 30% longer than the 1030 Plus, redesigned UI, and more accurate GPS thanks to multi-band GNSS.

 The Solar option can even charge itself while riding.
-Garmin claims it can add up to 42 minutes per hour of riding in battery saver mode in ideal conditions.
+Garmin claims it can add up to 42 minutes of battery life per hour of riding in battery saver mode under ideal conditions.

-The Edge 1040 adds new features like Real-Time Stamina and a Power Guide to the Edge bike computers.
-Garmin seems to be working hard to use training data better and provide helpful recommendations for improving your performance.
+The Edge 1040 introduces new features, including Real-Time Stamina and a Power Guide, to the Edge bike computers.
+Garmin appears to be working diligently to utilize training data more effectively and offer valuable recommendations for enhancing your performance.

 Additionally, you can now customize it via the Garmin Connect smartphone app.
-So Garmin finally tries to catch Wahoo ELEMNT bike computers.
+So, Garmin finally caught up with Wahoo ELEMNT bike computers.

 Although the prices of the Edge 1040 and Edge 1040 Solar are high, they bring many improvements that make them more justifiable.